MicrosoftDocs/Viva/Briefing/be-admin.md

 ## Tenant-level configuration

 As the admin, use the following steps to change the setting for Briefing email at the tenant level.
-This setting is enabled by default, so that all users who have an Exchange Online license and their Office language is English (US) will receive the Briefing email.
+This setting is enabled by default, so that all users who have an Exchange Online license and their Office language is English will receive the Briefing email.

 Users can unsubscribe individually from within any Briefing email they receive.
-However, if you disable this feature at the tenant level, no users in your organization will receive the Briefing email and individual users cannot override this tenant-level setting.
+If you disable the Briefing email at the tenant level, users in your organization will not receive the Briefing email, but individual users can override this tenant-level setting.
+To completely prevent a user from receiving the Briefing email, you must disable the Briefing email for that user with PowerShell.

 ### To configure access for a tenant